Event Overview

 • What are the current gaps, dependencies, and structural challenges across Europe’s digital and technological ecosystem?

 • What role can smart regulation play in driving Europe’s sovereignty, simplification, and competitiveness agendas?
-What will the impact of the Digital Omnibus on Europe’s digital acquis be?
+What impact will the Digital Omnibus and Tech Sovereignty Package have on Europe’s digital acquis?

 • Where should the next phase of EU digital and tech policy focus to truly deliver on Europe’s sovereignty ambitions?